sulir/runtimesave/README.md

 2. Change `initial.dbms.default_database` in [neo4j.conf](https://neo4j.com/docs/operations-manual/current/database-administration/standard-databases/configuration-parameters/) to `runtimesave`.
 3. Set the [password](https://neo4j.com/docs/operations-manual/current/configuration/set-initial-password/) for the `neo4j` user to any value.
 4. Open this project in IntelliJ IDEA.
 5. Execute the `runIde` Gradle task with the environment variable `NEO4J_PASSWORD` set to the given password.

 ## Usage

-In IntelliJ IDEA with the plugin installed (e.g., via `runIde` Gradle task), you can perform various action.
+In IntelliJ IDEA with the plugin installed (e.g., via `runIde` Gradle task), you can perform various actions.

 To add a savepoint, right-click on the given line number in the left gutter and select Add Savepoint.
 Then you can run code (e.g., a test) that includes the execution of the given line, to save sample values of variables.